 According to the , roughly half of the electricity price results from the state-imposed price components.
 In 2018, they accounted for around 54%.
 The competition-based price component and the grid fees (including metering and billing costs) accounted for 22% and around 24% respectively.

 What does this mean in practice?
-In 2018, residential customers with an annual electricity consumption of between 2,500 kWh and 5,000 kWh paid an average electricity price of 29.88 cents per kilowatt-hour (kWh).
+In 2018, residential customers with an annual electricity consumption of between 2,500 kWh and 5,000 kWh paid a total average electricity price of 29.88 cents/kilowatt-hour (kWh).
 Of this figure, the acquisition and sale of the electricity accounted for 6.70 cents/kWh ().

-It is important to compare electricity tariffs.
+It is important to compare the final prices charged by electricity providers.
 By switching providers, consumers can often save a lot of money.
-In 2017, the average electricity price paid by consumers under the basic contract with the standard local utility was 30.94 cents/kWh, whilst the average price paid by consumers under a different contract with the standard local utility or by consumers buying electricity from a different provider was 29.12 cents/kWh.
-Around one third of all residential customers currently receive electricity from their standard local utility under a basic contract.
-By switching providers, these residential customers can reduce their electricity bill.
+In 2018, the average electricity price paid by consumers consuming between 2,500 and 5,000 kWh a year under the basic contract with the standard local utility was 31.47 cents/kWh, whilst the average price paid by consumers under a different contract with the standard local utility was 29.63 cents/kWh, and by consumers buying electricity from a different provider was 28.80 cents/kWh.
+Even if less than one third of all residential customers now receive electricity from their standard local utility under a basic contract, residential customers should still make more use of .

 Grid fees vary across the country, because they depend on the costs in the specific grid area and the electricity consumption in that area.
-In order to reduce regional differences in grid fees, the Federal Ministry for Economic Affairs and Energy submitted a bill to modernise the grid fee structure.
-The Act on the Modernisation of the Grid Fee Structure was adopted by the Bundestag on 30 June 2017.
+Regional disparities in transmission system fees are being phased out in the period up to 2023 by the Act on the Modernisation of the Grid Fee Structure (NEMoG) and an ordinance based on it.
 Further information can be found .
 In 2018, according to the , the nationwide average was 7.19 cents/kWh including metering and billing costs ().